yczhang-seu/yc-PhotoWakeUp/README.md

 5. Use Maya2019 to add texture and background, make animation, etc.<br>

 # Please note
 As a beginner project in python, the result is far from perfect.
 The generated models are quite coarse, and further manual adjustments are needed in most cases.
-If you have any suggestions to make the project better, please let me know!
+If you have any suggestions to make this project better, please let me know!